zammad/zammad-admin-documentation/integrations/clearbit.rst

    <br />

-..
-Hint:: Clearbit does have a Mapping of fields like LDAP and Exchange have, but does not "win" against Zammad information.
+.. hint:: Clearbit does have a Mapping of fields like LDAP and Exchange have, but does not "win" against Zammad information.
 This means that if you have e.g. the lastname field filled in already and Clearbit has other information on that, it will not be updated.

    However: If let's say the lastname has been set by Clearbit and Zammad notices that the lastname on the Clearbit source has changed, Zammad